andreasbbusk/lineup/frontend/app/lib/features/chats/README.md

 ## Real-time Subscriptions

-Real-time features are automatically enabled in components.
-To use them directly:
+Real-time features are handled by subscriptions in your page components:

 ```tsx
 import {